pauljeter/pauljeter-astro/src/content/blog/guide-to-refs-in-react.md

 heroImage: "/images/reactjs.jpg"
 ---

-Sometimes when using React.js you’ll need an escape hatch to write imperative-style code to interact directly with DOM elements.
-Using React’s createRef method allows you to do just that!
+Sometimes when using React.js you'll need an escape hatch to write imperative-style code to interact directly with DOM elements.
+Using React's createRef method allows you to do just that!

 React provides a way to get references to DOM nodes by using React.createRef().
-It’s really just an equivalent of this all-too-familiar snippet of JavaScript:
+It's really just an equivalent of this all-too-familiar snippet of JavaScript:

 ```javascript
 document.getElementById('foo-id');